mainkoon81/Study-R-Visualization/README.md

    - then ommiting NA values..it sould be dealt within the 'data' level: `data=subset(pf, !is.na(gender))`
    - IF the relationship include ****categorical variable**** (such as 'gender'), then
      - Find STATISTICS ?
-       - by the categorical variable, what we want is 'total count of records' : `table(categorical_variable)`
+       - by the categorical variable, what we want is 'total count of records' and see the distribution in each group.: `table(categorical_variable, useNA = 'ifany')`
        - by the categorical variable, what we want is 'other function' : `by(target_variable, categorical_variable, function)`

 ```